bluxmit/alnoda-workspaces/README.md

 in order to run multiple processes, adds cron, zsh, and other applications that will be used in most workspaces.

 Other general workspaces are the [`Base-Workspace`](./workspaces/base-workspace/README.md), which adds several browser-based applications,
-like task scheduler, file browser, documentation framework and workspace own page. [`Workspace-in-docker`](./workspaces/workspace-in-docker/README.md) adds [Eclipse Theia](https://theia-ide.org/) to the Base-Workspace.
+like task scheduler, file browser, documentation framework and workspace own UI. [`Workspace-in-docker`](./workspaces/workspace-in-docker/README.md) adds [Eclipse Theia](https://theia-ide.org/) to the Base-Workspace.
 Theia - is an open-source browser-based VS-Code version, making
 Workspace-in-docker to be a general base workspace, to be used in order to create workspaces for specific tasks (like Python workspace, or
 Ansible workspace).